Nothing happens until a neuron fires

 Derek’s module, Clinical and Abnormal Psychology, is one of the optional modules on our Psychology programmes.
 In this module, students evaluate and critically explore the medical model of mental illnesses, such as Schizophrenia, Mood Disorders, Anorexia and Bulimia Nervosa.
 This optional module is the most popular choice for students year on year.

-“When I first joined Edge Hill in 2007, clinical psychology was not being taught in the department, and I recognised there was a gap here, a niche, that we could be the front runners in.
+“When I first joined Edge Hill in 2007, clinical psychology was not being taught in the department, and I recognised there was a gap here, a niche, that we could be the frontrunners of.
 My idea was to launch a module that taught clinical psychology from a medical model.
-Since its launch, my Clinical and Abnormal Psychology module has become very popular with Psychology students.”
+Since its launch, my Clinical and Abnormal Psychology module has become very popular with Psychology students.

 “Clinical psychology offers very promising career prospects, especially for those who aspire to go on to further study, so when you pair this with how fascinating the students find the topic, that gives a bit of an insight into why almost 100 students apply for the module each year.”

 “Nothing happens until a neuron fires.
 That’s what I always tell my students when they begin to learn about biological psychology.
-Neurons are specialized cells evolved to transmit information to other nerve cells, muscle, or gland cells, and are the catalyst for everything, literally everything, that we do.”
+Neurons are specialised cells evolved to transmit information to other nerve cells, muscle, or gland cells, and are the catalyst for everything, literally everything, that we do.

 “In this module, we ask questions like ‘What motivates us?’ and ‘What actually happens to allow me to move?’.
 We learn about this by mapping the central nervous system to human behaviour – exploring what processes happen inside the brain to allow human beings to complete actions.
 It’s a very interesting topic, based on scientific fact, and students always find it a little bit mind-blowing!”